 We also have the same coverage on a 2004 Honda Civic — $77.41 (collision) and $20.19 (comprehensive).
 The car itself is worth about $3,000 and we're paying $200 a year to get about $2,000 in maximum protection.
 That's a scenario in which removing that coverage makes sense.

-If you do this, put the savings in your emergency fund and be fully aware that you are taking on added risk.
+If you do this, put your savings into your emergency fund and be aware that you are taking on added risk.

 Update Your Driving Patterns

 If you drive less than 8,000 miles a year, you may qualify for a low mileage discount.
 Many companies offer a low mileage discount and the number of miles will vary, but it's typically in the 7000-8000 region.
 Some insurers offer different discounts based on the tier you fall into, so you may get a discount – be sure to ask.

 If your driving habits change, let your agent know.
 Perhaps you changed jobs and now the office is closer to your home.
 Perhaps you quit and are now self-employed (yay! congrats!).
 Or you started carpooling because you love the Earth — let your agent know.

 You will need to periodically update your agent on your vehicle odometer, to confirm you are driving less, so you can't just say you drive 7,000 miles when it's 10,000.